 - Departure Day: Where you spend the night.

-IX.
 Special Approval for Meals Associated with Campus Emergencies

 Meals may be allowable for extraordinary situations when Georgia Tech employees are required by their supervisor to work more than a twelve-hour workday or six hours on a non-scheduled weekend, to meet crucial deadlines or handle campus emergencies, such as weather events.
-All special meal (and associated hotel) needs must have prior approval from the President’s Office (or his delegates), unless specific authority for approval has been delegated to a department head for a period not to exceed one fiscal year.
+All special meal (and associated hotel) needs must have prior approval from the President’s Office (or designee), unless specific authority for approval has been delegated to a department head for a period not to exceed one fiscal year.

-X. Group Catering/Meeting Meal Expenses
+Group Catering/Meeting Meal Expenses

 Refer to the Group Meal Policy 5.2.19 for the policy regarding allowable meal expenses related to intra-departmental meetings or training sessions.